CAS-LRJ/ISS-Docs/docs/Control/index.md

 # Control
 ## Introduction to the Control Module
 The Control module is responsible for generating control commands to steer the vehicle and maintain its desired trajectory.
-In this documentation, we outline our current methodologies, from the simple PID controller to the more advanced Model Predictive Control (MPC).
+In this documentation, we outline our current methodologies, from the simple [PID controller](#PID) to the more advanced [Model Predictive Control (MPC)](#MPC).

-## PID Controller for Waypoint Tracking
+## PID Controller for Waypoint Tracking<a name="PID"/>

 ### Overview:
 The PID controller is one of the fundamental control algorithms in our autonomous driving pipeline.
 It continuously calculates an "error" value as the difference between a desired setpoint (in this case, waypoints) and the current vehicle position.

 ### Components:
+The PID controller include three components, as its name suggests:
-- **Proportional (P)**: Provides a control output to correct the current position error.
+- **Proportional (P)**: provides a control output to correct the current position error.
 - **Integral (I)**: Corrects the accumulation of past errors.
-- **Derivative (D)**: Predicts and counters the future error trend based on its current rate of change.
+- **Derivative (D)**: predicts and counters the future error trend based on its current rate of change.

 ### Application:
 We use the PID controller primarily for waypoint tracking, maintaining lane position, and ensuring the vehicle follows a predefined path with minimal deviation.

-## Model Predictive Control (MPC) for Trajectory Tracking
+## Model Predictive Control (MPC) for Trajectory Tracking<a name="MPC"/>

 ### Overview:
 Model Predictive Control (MPC) is an advanced control technique that uses a model of the vehicle's dynamics to predict its future states over a defined horizon.
-At each time step, the MPC solves an optimization problem to find the optimal control inputs, considering vehicle dynamics, constraints, and the desired trajectory.
+At each time step, the MPC algorithm solves an optimization problem to find the optimal control inputs, considering vehicle dynamics, constraints, and the desired trajectory.

 ### Key Features:
+The MPC controller involves three key features to decide what actions to perform to control the vehicle's movement:
-- **Prediction Model**: Predicts future states of the vehicle based on its current state and potential control inputs.
+- **Prediction Model**: predicts future states of the vehicle based on its current state and potential control inputs.
-- **Optimization**: Continuously solves an optimization problem to determine the best control actions over the prediction horizon.
+- **Optimization**: continuously solves an optimization problem to determine the best control actions over the prediction horizon.
-- **Receding Horizon Strategy**: Implements only the first control action of the optimized sequence and re-evaluates at the next time step, adapting to changing conditions.
+- **Receding Horizon Strategy**: implements only the first control action of the optimized sequence and re-evaluates at the next time step, adapting to changing conditions.

 ### Application:
 The MPC controller will be instrumental in scenarios where precise trajectory tracking is essential, especially in complex driving environments with dynamic obstacles, tight curves, and varying road conditions.
-By anticipating future states and constraints, the MPC offers enhanced path following accuracy and robustness compared to traditional controllers.
+By anticipating future states and constraints, MPC offers enhanced path following accuracy and robustness compared to traditional controllers.

 ## Implementation Roadmap:
 1. Maintain and fine-tune the existing PID controller to ensure basic waypoint tracking functionality.